 The best part of this recipe is that you can use whatever potatoes you have on hand.
 I used a bunch of different varieties: Yukon golds, fingerlings, and teeny tiny baby potatoes.
-With a few cutting tricks, all of these will roast together on one sheet tray and be fork tender ready at the same time.
+With a few cutting tricks, all of these will roast together on one sheet tray and be fork tender-ready at the same time.
 For the baby potatoes, I keep them whole.
 You can halve them if you like, or halve a portion of them, but I like having the skin caramelize in the oven on these.
 For the fingerlings, I just cut these into halves by the cross-section so the inside can get crispy on the sheet tray.

 And for me, the star of these potatoes is the Yukon golds.
-Since these are larger than the other potato varieties, not only did I halve them, but I also Hasselback sliced them so the heat could get through the potato easier and cook them at the same time as the other potatoes on the tray.
-Plus, this allows for the pesto topping to seep into the potato and add a ton of extra flavor.
+Since these are larger than the other potato varieties, not only did I halve them, but I also Hasselback sliced them so the heat could get through the potato easier and cook at the same time as the other potatoes on the tray.
+Plus, this allows the pesto topping to seep into the potato and add a ton of extra flavor.

 Speaking of, let’s chat pesto.
 I used store-bought.
 Yup, all about a shortcut here.
 Plus, there are a lot of great pesto varieties out there nowadays that are just as good as homemade.
 If you make a great homemade version, more power to you, but for the sake of ease here, there’s no judgment in using what’s in the jar.

-To serve, I add some caramelized and roasted garlic paste that adds a subtle sweetness, salty parmesan, and zingy lemon that helps cut through the richness of the potato and cheese.
+To serve, I add some caramelized and roasted garlic paste that adds a subtle sweetness, salty parmesan, and zingy lemon that cuts through the richness of the potato and cheese.
 I have definitely just stood over my kitchen island and eaten these potatoes straight off the sheet tray for dinner—ain’t no shame in that game!

 - 2 - 3 pounds of potatoes of choice (yukon, fingerling, baby potatoes, etc.)